Medically reviewed by Drugs.com. Last updated on May 13, 2022.

 Without the enzyme necessary to break down phenylalanine, a dangerous buildup can develop when a person with PKU eats foods that contain protein or eats aspartame, an artificial sweetener.
 This can eventually lead to serious health problems.

 For the rest of their lives, people with PKU — babies, children and adults — need to follow a diet that limits phenylalanine, which is found mostly in foods that contain protein.
 Newer medications may allow some people with PKU to eat a diet that has a higher or an unrestricted amount of phenylalanine.

 Babies in the United States and many other countries are screened for PKU soon after birth.
 Although there is no cure for PKU, recognizing PKU and starting treatment right away can help prevent limitations in areas of thinking, understanding and communicating (intellectual disability) and major health problems.

-Newborns with phenylketonuria initially don't have any symptoms.
-Without treatment, babies usually develop signs of PKU within a few months.
+Newborns with PKU initially don't have any symptoms.
+However, without treatment, babies usually develop signs of PKU within a few months.

 - Delayed development

 - Behavioral, emotional and social problems